 Today, we shall share with you what you need to start a fundraiser.
 We will give you basic knowledge, a foundation upon which you can start your project.
 However, you have to practice and try different combinations to raise funds for events and personal projects.

-Anyone Can Be a Fundraiser
+Anyone Can Be A Fundraiser

 Everyone is associated with some group or the other.
 Everyone involved in the group has certain issues they care about.
 People with these issues often look for money to fulfill their mission.
-If you wish to help these people, or even a church, a school, or a non-profit organization, you could start a fundraising event for them.
+If you wish to help these people, or even a church, a school, or a non-profit organization, you could start an online fundraising event for them.

 Most people don’t like talking about money.
 So, feeling fear ahead of your project is normal.
 However, with knowledge and practice, you will eventually start feeling comfortable making fundraising calls and asks.
 You have to test different methods, strategies and a hundred other tactics to see what helps you and your organization raise money and what does not.
 You have to study the basics of fundraising.
 You could observe a professional or ask for guidance from one.
 You have to learn how to make an ask, how to conduct an event, how to find prospects and how to establish and expand the network.